TMHBBV/unbxdocs./docs/Search/manage/search-1/index.md

 ---
 title: Search Management
 excerpt: >-
-  optimize how search results are presented to shoppers with Searchable Fields and Facets.
+  Optimize how search results are presented to shoppers with Searchable Fields and Facets.
 deprecated: false
 hidden: false